Latest prices for Azerbaijani oil disclosed

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port settled at $66.06 per barrel on May 11, having increased by 27 cents compared to the previous price.
+The price of URALS with shipment from the port settled at $67.37 per barrel on May 12, having increased by $1.31 compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $68.91 per barrel, down by 26 cents compared to the previous price.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $70.21 per barrel, increasing by $1.3 compared to the previous price.

 Follow the author on Twitter: Fidan_Babaeva